Stop suffering the embarrassing consequences of lack of bladder control.

 Also known as Overactive Bladder (OAB) or stress incontinence, the symptoms of OAB can be as mild as constant bathroom trips to more serious such as, interrupted sleep and accidental leakage.

-Many people just learn to cope with their condition, rather than talk to their healthcare provider about it, because they are embarrassed or think it can’t be treated.
+Many women with bladder control issues, just learn to cope with their condition rather than talk to their healthcare provider about it because they are embarrassed or think it can’t be treated.

-But there are many safe and effective treatments, such as:
+But there are many safe and effective surgical and non-surgical bladder control treatments, such as:

 → Lifestyle Changes, including weight loss, and suggested elimination of alcohol, coffee, tea and carbonated beverages